surniaulula/wpsso/readme.txt

 <img class="readme-example" src="https://surniaulula.github.io/wpsso/images/social/twitter-large-image-summary-single.png">

 WPSSO detects and uses all images, associated or included in your content, including the WordPress image gallery shortcode and the [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) shortcode.
-WordPress Media Library images (and NextGEN Gallery images in the Pro version) are resized according to their intended consumer (Facebook, Twitter, Pinterest, Google, etc).
+WordPress Media Library images (and NextGEN Gallery images in the Pro version) are resized according to their intended consumer (Facebook, Twitter, Pinterest, Google / SEO, etc).
 The Pro version also detects embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube and includes their preview image, video title, and video description in meta tags and Schema markup.
 The Pro version includes complete support for [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) albums, galleries, and images (shortcodes, image tags, album / gallery preview images, and more).

 <h4>Enhanced SEO</h4>